mhallo/Hallo/README.md

 # hallo

-Experiments with Vue.js and yarn.
+Personal project with Vue.js and yarn.
 Hopefully can evolve into a personal webpage.
 Keeping expectations modest as I will revisit and revise a couple of times.

 # TODO: